joshwolfer/doctorconsul/README.md

 Run the kill script to destroy varying levels of things:

 * `./kill.sh` : Destroys all docker containers including k3d, except for the k3d image registry
-* `./kill.sh -all` : Destroys all containers, including the registry.
-Nuke from orbit.

 I recommend leaving the registry intact, since it takes time to re-cache the images and the registry doesn't consume much in resources just sitting there.
 Also, if you pull too many images from dockerhub in a single day, you'll get cut off (the reason the registry was configured in the first place).